 For this example, we will round up $26 each month, plus we will pay an additional $125 each month.
 So our new monthly payment is $1,225 per month.

 With this method, we knocked off about 6 years and saved around $44,000 in interest.
 Not bad for a small sacrifice.
 But let’s be honest, you saw the title, little known ways to pay off your mortgage fast, and you want to pay it off fast.
 So let’s try another combination.

 #9.
 Bi-Weekly And Tax Refund

 While the above option is great, here is an even better option.
-Pay extra each month based on a bi-monthly payment plan and use your tax refund.
+Pay extra each month based on a bi-weekly payment plan and use your tax refund.
 Simply pay $72 more each month and use your entire tax refund to pay off the mortgage early.
 If you combine both options, you will get knock off 12 years and save around $73,000 in interest.

 The only catch here is that a $3,000 tax refund each year is not a given.
 It could change which could change the mortgage pay off as well.

 Finally, here is the fastest way to pay off your 30 year mortgage.
 In fact, it will allow you to cut a 30 year mortgage in half.
 This is for people who want to destroy their mortgage as quickly as possible.
 To do so, we will use the following approach.

 - Use our tax refund.
 We will assume the average refund of $3,000 but only use half so you can do what you want with the other half.
 This will also help us in the coming years since a tax refund can change depending on your future financial situation.

 - Open cash back credit card.
 We will assume the $1,950 in rewards each year to be put towards the mortgage.

 - Pay extra.
 Finally, we will put an extra $150 a month towards the mortgage

 What is the result of all of this?
 We will pay off our mortgage 15 years early and save over $90,000 in interest.
 This is the best way to pay off your mortgage early.